iconify/iconify/README.md

 -   SVG Framework: can be replaced with `iconify-icon`.
 -   React component: can be replaced with `iconify-icon` using `@iconify-icon/react` wrapper.
+-   Svelte component: can be replaced with `iconify-icon`, does not require Svelte specific wrapper.
 -   Ember component: can be replaced with `iconify-icon`, does not require Ember specific wrapper.

 To import web component, just import it once in your script, as per [`iconify-icon` README file](./iconify-icon/icon/README.md).